 Whether you are having problems in your relationship or you would just like to understand your spouse better, talking to a professional marriage counselor can make a real difference.
 Marriage counseling sessions can also be helpful if you are looking to transition peacefully out of a marital relationship.

 Marriage counseling, also known as couples counseling or relationship counseling, involves both partners in a romantic relationship working together with a therapist.
-This type of therapy can help improve communication skills, boost mental wellness and self-esteem, and foster a deeper emotional connection and mutual understanding between partners.
+This type of therapy can help improve communication skills and self-awareness, boost mental wellness and self-esteem, and foster a deeper emotional connection and mutual understanding between partners.

 Although there was once a stigma around relationship counseling, this has significantly decreased in recent years.
 Many now recognize that even the most loving couples can face challenges, and seeking help is a positive step.
-You don't have to be married to attend couples counseling—many clients are not.
+You don't have to be married to attend couples therapy in Singapore — many of our clients are not.
 The only requirements are being in a relationship and having a genuine desire to improve it.

 Marraige Counseling